A formal proof of the optimal frame setting for Dynamic-Frame Aloha with known population size: Introduction

 \section{Introduction}

-Collision resolution protocols have played a fundamental role in communication systems starting with the appearance of the Aloha protocol \cite{aloha1}, \cite{roberts} back in 1970.
-Since then, a variety of such protocols have appeared and have influenced Satellite, Radio and Local Area Networks communications, being nowadays applied also to Radio Frequency Identification (RFID) systems \cite{zhu2},\cite{rfid2}.
+Collision resolution protocols have played a fundamental role in communication systems starting with the appearance of the Aloha protocol \cite{aloha1, roberts, sidi} back in 1970.
+Since then, a variety of such protocols have been proposed and have influenced satellite, radio and local area networks, being nowadays applied also to radio frequency identification (RFID) systems \cite{zhu2, rfid2}.
 In RFID systems a reader interrogates a set of tags in order to identify each of them \cite{rfid2}.
 Collisions may occur among the responses of tags and collision resolution protocols are used to arbitrate collisions so that all tags can be finally identified.
-In this environment, the number of tag to be identified ${\cal N}$ is not a random variable as it happens in multiple access systems, but is rather a constant $n$ either known, or unknown; nevertheless the collision resolution problem is quite similar in both environments and RFID protocols are a straightforward derivation of those proposed for multiple access.
+In this environment, the number of tags to be identified ${\cal N}$ is not a random variable as it happens in multiple access systems, but is a constant $n$, either known or unknown; nevertheless, the collision resolution problem is quite similar in both environments and RFID protocols often represent a straightforward derivation of those proposed for multiple access.

-Among the different protocols envisaged in past years, Dynamic Frame Aloha (DF-Aloha) is the most popular in RFID \cite{ISO}, \cite{EPC}.
+Among the different protocols envisaged in past years, Dynamic Frame Aloha (DF-Aloha) is the most popular in RFID \cite{ISO, EPC}.
 In Frame-Aloha (F-Aloha) time is divided into time slots equal to a packet transmission time, slots are grouped into frames, and a tag is allowed to transmit only a single packet per frame in a randomly chosen slot.
 In the first frame all tags transmit, but only a part of them avoid collisions with other transmissions and get through.
 The remaining ones, referred to as the backlog, re-transmit in the subsequent frames until all of them are successful.
+Although some versions allow the restart of a new frame at any slot, should this be convenient, here we deal with the original one, where the frame is explored in its entirety.